visgl/deck.gl/docs/api-reference/aggregation-layers/contour-layer.md

+# ContourLayer

-import {ContourLayerDemo} from 'website-components/doc-demos/aggregation-layers';
+import {ContourLayerDemo} from '@site/src/doc-demos/aggregation-layers';

 <ContourLayerDemo />

-# ContourLayer

 The `ContourLayer` aggregates data into iso-lines or iso-bands for a given threshold and cell size. `Isoline` represents collection of line segments that separate the area above and below a given threshold. `Isoband` represents a collection of polygons (filled) that fill the area containing values in a given threshold range.
 To generate an `Isoline` single threshold value is needed, to generate an `Isoband` an Array with two values needed.
 Data is first aggregated using given cell size and resulting scalar field is used to run [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm that generates a set of vertices to form Isolines or Isobands.
 In below documentation `Isoline` and `Isoband` is referred as `contour`.